Diploma in Electrical Engineering (N43)

 Further Studies

 This diploma is recognised by leading universities both locally and abroad.
-You may be granted advanced standing or module exemptions when applying for related degree programmes at local universities and overseas universities such as Australia and the United Kingdom.
+You may be granted advanced standing or module exemptions when applying for related degree programmes at local universities and overseas universities in countries such as Australia and the United Kingdom.

 Loh Jia Wen